semana-io/hack-me/README.md

 ### Desks

-The desk page will allow the user to create, view and modify the desk (unique number and a name) list.
+The desk page will allow the user to create, view and modify the desk (unique id and a name) list.

 ### Employees